 Frequent crane inspections performed monthly or as often as daily can help identify potential problems and address them before a costly accident occurs.
-The daily usage of your crane means normal wear and tear can eventually catch up and wreak havoc on the structure and components.
-Visual and operational inspections keep the crane in peak operating condition, which is where our technicians excel!
+The daily usage of your crane means normal wear and tear can eventually catch up and damage the components and structure.
+Visual and operational inspections keep the crane in peak performance, which is where we come in!

 - Hoist chains and end connections – Our specialists look for distorted links interfering with proper function, excessive wear, twists, and stretch beyond manufacturer’s recommendations.
 We then add lubrication, if necessary.

 - Functional operating mechanisms – Our Newton County, MO and Midwest specialists look for maladjustment.